IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 ## Create new action

-1. Return to the [action listing page](https://cloud.ibm.com/functions/actions) using the breadcrumb in the top-left of the page.
+1. Return to the [action listing page](https://cloud.ibm.com/functions/actions) using the `Actions` breadcrumb in the top-left of the page.

 ![Return to action listing](images/101-ex5-action-breadcrumb.png)